-with $k_{HRG}=k_{EGF}$, the other parameter values being as in simulation 1.
-The corresponding results are shown in \hyperref[simulation5]{\textit{Figure \ref*{simulation5}}} page \pageref{simulation5}.
-It points out that the effect of $EGF$ and $HRG$ on $EGFR$ is cumulative due to an $OR$ gate.
-Indeed, although both $EGF$ and $HRG$ are set to $few$, cumulating their effect on $EGFR$ makes the signaling cascade more active than in simulation 4 where only $EGF$ is set to $few$.
+It points out that the effects of $EGF$ and $HRG$ on $EGFR$ are cumulative due to an $OR$ gate.
+Indeed, although both $EGF$ and $HRG$ are set to $few$, cumulating their effects on $EGFR$ makes the signaling cascade more active than in simulation 4 where only $EGF$ is set to $few$.